JacquesGarre/api-gateway/README.md

 ## Final words

 I would like to thank you for letting me the opportunity to try this very challenging exercise.
 I enjoyed doing it, even if it has probably been the longest I've ever did for technical interviews (+8 hours spent).
-I have learnt a lot (1st time using Lumen / Swagger) and it has been a very interesting experience!
+It has been a very interesting experience!

 I'm looking forward to hear your feedback on my work,